google/pybind11clif/README.rst

 **Re: New Features**

 0. pywrapcc is meant to be a fully backward-compatible superset of `pybind11 (master) <https://github.com/pybind/pybind11/tree/master>`_.
-If not that's an accident, please let us know by creating an issue.
+If not, that is not intended, please let us know by creating an issue.

 1. The main driving force for adding new features is the PyCLIF-pybind11 integration work (for Googlers: `go/pyclif_pybind11_fusion <http://go/pyclif_pybind11_fusion>`_).
-Until this work is completed, we will add or evolve new features without taking external use cases into account. — This is because we can make global changes fairly easily internally, but not externally.
+Until this work is completed, we will add or evolve new features without taking external use cases into account. — This is because we can globally test changes fairly easily internally, but not externally.

 2. After the PyCLIF-pybind11 work is completed we will commit to feature stability and update the documentation.